Department of Business

 Culinary Arts Institute Faculty

-Assistant Professors: Alexei Harrison, Jessica Henry
+Visiting Assistant Professor: Jessica Henry

-Instructor: Amanda A. Dahl
+Chef Instructor: Amanda A. Dahl, Alexei Huguley

 The purpose of the MUW Culinary Arts Institute, established in 1996, is to provide interdisciplinary instruction in culinary arts in order to prepare students for employment and leadership in diverse areas of the food industry.
 The Culinary Arts Institute supports the University’s mission by providing instruction in a highly interactive environment through which students develop skills in communication, technology, and critical thinking in addition to fundamental culinary skills.
 The Culinary Arts Institute further supports the University’s mission by offering students a broad perspective on their chosen profession and encouraging leadership and learning activities outside the traditional classroom setting.